 The answer to those questions are no, no, and no. Providing that your new mini motorcycle comes with a VIN number, then technically you could make it road legal if you wanted to – but why would you?
 These little bikes are best enjoyed off of public roads and in designated racing circuits, so it doesn’t matter about legality anyway.
-And while some people do misuse mini motorcycles and ride them on public roads and wreak havoc on them, most owners and riders generally try and keep to secluded areas, keep disturbances to a minimum, and ride them properly.
-As for the Chinese remark…well, yeah, there are a lot of Chinese motors out there, but they’re not all bad, and if you really want to get into the realm of mini motorcycles, you’ll want to pay a little more for better quality.
+And while some people do misuse mini pocket bikes and ride them on public roads and wreak havoc on them, most owners and riders generally try and keep to secluded areas, keep disturbances to a minimum, and ride them properly.
+As for the Chinese remark…well, yeah, there are a lot of Chinese motors out there, but they’re not all bad, and if you really want to get into the realm of pocket bike, you’ll want to pay a little more for better quality.
 Be prepared though, while Chinese mini motorcycles retail for less than a couple of hundred bucks, high-quality European made racers can cost well into the thousands and beyond.

 Is It A Midi Or Mini Motorcycle?